 PLAN YOUR VISIT TODAY

-Award-winning exhibits trace the Freedom Riders' tumultous journey through the South, along with historic images of the protest and voices of those who supported and opposed the Freedom Rides.
+Exhibits trace the Freedom Riders' tumultuous journey through the South, with particular focus on events in Montgomery.
+The museum shares historic images of the protest and highlights voices of Freedom Riders and their supporters.

-The Historic Greyhound Bus Station that hosts the museum is listed in the National Register of Historic Places, and illustrates how buildings were designed for racial segregation.
+The Historic Greyhound Bus Station that hosts the museum is listed in the National Register of Historic Places and is a part of the official U.S. Civil Rights Trail.
+Behind its iconic Streamline Moderne façade, visitors will learn how architecture was used to perpetuate and enforce segregation.

 The museum and restrooms are accessible to individuals with physical disabilities.
 If you have questions or if you anticipate needing special assistance, please contact us at 334-414-8647 or FreedomRidesMuseum@ahc.alabama.gov.